DaveSkender/Stock.Indicators/docs/UTILITIES.md

 See [individual indicator pages](INDICATORS.md) for information on recommended pruning quantities.

-:warning: IMPORTANT! `.PruneWarmupPeriods()` is not available on indicators that do not have any recommended pruning; however, you can still do a custom pruning by using the customizable `.PruneWarmupPeriods(prunePeriods)`.
+:warning: Note: `.PruneWarmupPeriods()` is not available on indicators that do not have any recommended pruning; however, you can still do a custom pruning by using the customizable `.PruneWarmupPeriods(prunePeriods)`.

+:warning: WARNING! `.PruneWarmupPeriods()` will reverse-engineer some parameters in determing the recommended amount.
+Consequently, on rare occassions when there are unusual results, there can be an erroneous increase the amount of pruning.

 ### Find indicator result by date